Why did I train to be a counsellor?

 What experience and training do I have?

-Many of my clients choose me because of the skills and experience I have developed over my professional life.
-I’m a counsellor and a manager at a charity offering counselling to adults who have experienced sexual abuse.
-I’ve volunteered as a bereavement supporter at Cruse and I’m trained by SANDS to support parents who have experienced a baby death during pregnancy or after birth.
-I’ve been educating, empowering and counselling adults during pregnancy, birth and early parenthood for over 12 years.
+Some of my clients choose me because of specific skills and experience.
+I’m a counsellor and a manager at a charity offering counselling to adults who’ve experienced sexual abuse.
+I’ve volunteered as a bereavement supporter at Cruse and I’m trained by The Foundation for Infant Loss and SANDS to support people who’ve experienced a termination, a baby death during pregnancy or after birth, or involuntary childlessness.

 Read about my wider professional development and training here.